tnebooks/10th-science/content.en/docs/breeding-and-biotechnology/_index.md

 **i.
 Physical mutagens:** Radiations like X-rays, α, β and γ-rays, UV rays, temperature etc. which induce mutations are called physical mutagens.

 **ii.
 Chemical mutagens:** Chemical substances that induce mutations are called chemical mutagens. e.g. Mustard gas and nitrous acid.
 The utilisation of induced mutation in crop improvement is called **mutation breeding**.

 #### Achievements of mutation breeding

 Some achievements of mutation breeding are:
-- **Sharbati Sonora** wheat produced from Sonora-64 by using gamma rays
+- **Sharbati Sonora** wheat produced from Sonora-64 by using gamma rays.
 - **Atomita 2** rice with saline tolerance and pest resistance
-- Groundnuts with thick shells
+- **Groundnuts** with thick shells

 ### 20.3.5 Hybridization